Fourteenth and Sixteenth Centuries

 Haarlem Still-Life Painting

-Refined sugar, intoduced in the 16th century, was primarily a luxury item affordable mainly for the wealthy, but as sugar production expanded, it gradually became more accessible to the middle class.
+Refined sugar, intoduced in the sixteenth century, was primarily a luxury item affordable mainly for the wealthy, but as sugar production expanded, it gradually became more accessible to the middle class.
 Initially, the costs of sugar restricted its use to the elite, who consumed it in candies, preserves, sweetened drinks, and even as a status symbol, since its refined form was visually appealing and rare.
-By the late seventeenth and early 18th centuries, however, sugar prices began to drop somewhat, making small quantities affordable for the middle class.
+By the late seventeenth and early eighteenth centuries, however, sugar prices began to drop somewhat, making small quantities affordable for the middle class.
 This accessibility allowed middle-class households to use refined sugar in modest amounts, especially in special treats or holiday confections.
 The poor had limited access to sugar and typically relied on less expensive sweeteners, like honey, when available.

 Waffles as a Luxury Food

-The first known waffle recipe appeared in the 14th-century *Le Ménagier de Paris*, with a simple batter of eggs, salt, wine, and flour, lacking leavening.
-Waffle irons began to evolve in the 15th century, with rectangular shapes and shallow grid patterns distinct from earlier *oublie* irons.
-By the 16th century, artists like Pieter Bruegel depicted waffles with detailed grid patterns, suggesting a batter similar to today’s Brussels waffles.
-The Dutch KANTL 15 manuscript introduced spices like ginger and cinnamon, and the Belgian *Een Antwerps kookboek* added leavening with beer yeast, creating a lighter texture that required deeper irons.
+Waffle irons began to evolve in the fifteenth century, with rectangular shapes and shallow grid patterns distinct from earlier oublie irons.
+By the sixteenth century, artists like Pieter Bruegel (c.
+1525/1530–1569) (fig. 13) depicted waffles with detailed grid patterns, suggesting a batter similar to today's Brussels waffles.
+The Dutch manuscript preserved in the Royal Academy for Dutch Language and Literature introduced spices like ginger and cinnamon, and the Belgian Een Antwerps kookboek added leavening with beer yeast, creating a lighter texture that required deeper irons.
 Waffles became popular in France, with King François I owning silver waffle irons, and Charles IX regulating vendor distances in 1560 to reduce conflicts.